Ilona has gardened actively for most of her life and has been a writer and webmaster online since 1998. Homeschooled all 10 of her children.

-- Utilize bushes, either in a shrubbery or a hedge, and create your version of the style in a compartment of its own.
+- Utilize bushes, either in a shrubbery or hedge, and create your version of the style in a compartment of its own.
 This is one way to have your cake and eat it, too, when the house is a style that looks jarring with an overflow of flowering plants.
 Your own personal bower.

 Don't let the simplicity of the look fool you.
-These are intensively cultivated properties which require a good deal of attention and labor from the gardener.
+These are intensively cultivated properties that require a good deal of attention and labor from the gardener.
 Someone who has time to work in the flowerbeds and among the vegetables, pruning the fruit trees, and keeping everything healthy and in good order.
 Does that describe you?

-It isn't an easy or maintenance free sort of yard.
+It isn't an easy or maintenance-free sort of yard.

 However, it is a beautiful, rewarding one.

-Welcoming Feeling, Well Spaced Growth
+Welcoming Feeling, Well-Spaced Growth

 Even the plants of these quaint plots seem to be on close and friendly terms, since they are characterized by flowers bursting the seams of the boundaries.